techno-user314/thumby-color-games/README.md

 Game instructions are included in a README in the game folders.

-## Hopefully coming in the near future:
+## Hopefully coming in the near future!
-- Astroids (yes, the 1980's game by Atari)
 - Ports of some games from the original Thumby